• Skip to primary navigation

 • 2 cloves garlic finely chopped

-• 2 tsp miso
+• 2 teaspoon miso

 • ½ cup water

-• 2 tbsp sake optional
+• 2 tablespoon sake optional

 • fresh lettuce leaves